-Section 3: Authorization.
+Section 4: Authorization.

-- A. All requirements of this manual apply to hospital services provided to an injured employee within the state of Florida, outside of the state of Florida and in any federal facility. - B. Hospital emergency services and care do not require authorization at the time they are rendered.
-If the emergency medical condition or the care results in an emergency hospital admission of the injured employee, the hospital must notify the insurer within 24 hours by telephone. - C. A hospital shall obtain authorization from the insurer prior to providing nonemergency outpatient services or the inpatient admission of an employee for a work-related injury.
+- A. All requirements of this manual apply to hospital services provided to an injured employee within the state of Florida, outside of the state of Florida and in any federal facility. - B. Hospital emergency services and care, defined in 395.002, F.S., do not require authorization at the time they are rendered.
+If the emergency medical condition or the care results in an emergency hospital admission of the injured employee, the hospital must notify the insurer within 24 hours by telephone.

-- D. A hospital shall obtain authorization from the insurer and shall record the authorization in the injured employee's medical record or billing or financial record including the date on which authorization was requested and received, the name and title of the person authorizing medical services and the length of stay precertified by the insurer, if applicable. - E. The hospital shall inform the insurer of any non-compensable conditions for which the injured employee will receive therapeutic or diagnostic services during the course of hospitalization and include the name and address of the responsible party for the non-compensable services.
+- C. A hospital shall obtain authorization from the insurer prior to providing nonemergency outpatient services or the inpatient admission of an employee for a work-related injury. - D. A hospital shall obtain authorization from the insurer and shall record the authorization in the injured employee's medical record or billing or financial record including the date on which authorization was requested and received.
+Also, the hospital shall include the name and title of the person authorizing medical services and the length of stay precertified by the insurer, if applicable. - E. The hospital shall inform the insurer of any non-compensable conditions for which the injured employee will receive therapeutic or diagnostic services during the course of hospitalization and include the name and address of the responsible party for the non-compensable services.

-Section 4: Precertification and Length of Stay.
+Section 5: Precertification and Length of Stay.